 Most importantly, don’t forget to test home smoke and carbon monoxide detectors at least once a month and to change the batteries every six months.

 While it’s recommended that there’s a fire extinguisher in every level of your home, there are a few key places that are priorities when deciding placement.

 – Kitchen: With a majority of house fires starting in the kitchen, this is the most important room to have a fire extinguisher.

 – Garage/Workshop: Garages are home to many combustible and flammable items along with spark generating tools.

-- Laundry Room: Because lint is also highly flammable, the dryer is another a common cause of house fires.
+– Laundry Room: Lint is highly flammable making the dryer a common cause of house fires.

-- Sources of Heat: This includes patio grills, fireplaces, chimneys, furnaces, wood stoves, and electrical panels.
+– Near Sources of Heat: This includes patio grills, fireplaces, chimneys, furnaces, wood stoves, and electrical panels.

 A home fire extinguisher can save lives by putting out small fires or containing them until help arrives, but it’s important to remember that they have their limitations.
 Your priority should be exiting your home safely.